akkefa/akkefa/README.md

 ### Hi there 👋

+Thanks for stopping by!

-I’m Ikram, a Principal Software Engineer & Python developer at Kayak, working as a Senior Data Scientist.
+I’m Ikram, a Senior Data Scientist & NLP Engineer at Kayak.

 **8 years of work experience** in the software development field, building projects for the web and IoT platforms, using different programming tools and languages like Python, PHP, JavaScript, Java, HTML & CSS.